microsoft/ELL/docs/tutorials/Introducing-ProtoNN/index.md

 ```

 Copy the pi3 folder to your Raspberry Pi, build it then run the same test_compiled_model.py command line.
-Note: you will need to clone and build ELL on the Raspberry Pi to get the same ELL.AutoSupervisedDataset
+Note: you will need to clone and build ELL on the Raspberry Pi to get the same ell.AutoSupervisedDataset
 class that is used by this test.